foundry-rs/starknet-foundry/docs/src/appendix/forge-library/read_json.md

 > ⚠️ **Warning**
 >
-> JSON object is an unordered data, To give it an order, the values in the array are sorted
-> alphabetically by JSON key.
+> A JSON object is an unordered data structure.
+To give it an order, the values in the array are sorted alphabetically by JSON keys.
 Therefore, the values in the array are sorted alphabetically by JSON key.
-> Nested JSON values are sorted on the flatten format keys `(a.b.c)`.
+> Nested JSON values are sorted by the flattened format keys `(a.b.c)`.

 ```rust
 use snforge_std::{ FileTrait, read_json };